Your Child’s Health Matters

 - Medications must be approved by the U.S. Food and Drug Administration and appear in the United States Pharmacopeia.

-- Medications must be in their original, properly labeled container and labeled for dosage appropriate to the student’s age and / or weight.
+- Medications must be in their original, properly labeled container and labeled for dosage appropriate to the student’s age

 - Only medications that cannot be given at home will be given at school.